Skip to the content.

 Databases

-Partial order structures represented by Hasse-diagrams can be used to optimize database queries on multi-valued attributes by providing better ways of indexing.
+Partial order structures can optimize database queries on multi-valued attributes by improving indexing.

 Efficiency

-Both time and memory consumption seem suitable for practical problems, even not so small ones.
-Building up the Hasse-diagram for 1000 elements of a moderately complex partial order should usually take less than a second with native code on modern machines.
+Time and memory consumption are suitable for practical problems.
+Building a Hasse diagram for 1000 elements of moderate complexity typically takes less than a second on modern machines.

 Usage

-Please refer to the API-documentation as programming reference, which is built during installation with make doc.
-It can also be found online.
+Refer to the API documentation for programming reference, built during installation with make doc.
+The API documentation is also available online.

-All you need to provide is the function that computes the partial order relation between two elements.
-Take a look at the signature PARTIAL_ORDER in file lib/pomap_intf.ml:
+Provide a function that computes the partial order relation between two elements.
+See the PARTIAL_ORDER signature in lib/pomap_intf.ml:

 module type PARTIAL_ORDER = sig